Napalm Death: Throes of Joy in the Jaws of Defeatism (2017–present)

 In August 2017, it was announced that Napalm Death entered the studio to begin recording their sixteenth studio album for an early 2018 release.
 In September, frontman Mark "Barney" Greenway spoke to Australia's Sticks for Stones condemning the announcement and stated that no material was being worked on at the moment but was in the "preliminary stages".
 He then said that it would not be released until later next year.
 In an interview at Download Festival in June 2018, Greenway confirmed that guitarist Mitch Harris would appear on the new album, which was not expected to be released until 2019, but did not know if he would tour with them again.
-Bassist Shane Embury confirmed in a March 2019 interview with Extreme Metal Festival News that Harris "did come over and record guitars on the new record" and Greenway has "nearly recorded all his vocal parts."
-He added, however, that the album will not be released before early 2020.
+Bassist Shane Embury confirmed in a March 2019 interview with Extreme Metal Festival News that Harris "did come over and record guitars on the new record" and Greenway has "nearly recorded all his vocal parts".
+He added, however, that the album would not be released before early 2020.

 Napalm Death (along with Lamb of God, Anthrax, and Testament) opened for Slayer on their final North American tour in the summer of 2018.
 In October 2019, Shane Embury announced that he would be unable to join the band during their North American Tour.
 Vernon Blake was announced as substitute live bassist.

 An EP titled Logic Ravaged by Brute Force was released on 7 February 2020.
 The band released their sixteenth studio album, Throes of Joy in the Jaws of Defeatism, in September 2020.

-Political views
+Musical style and ideology

+Napalm Death are considered a grindcore band.
+The band played "usual heavy metal fare" in the beginning of their career, but later began to incorporate elements of hardcore punk and thrash metal.
+The band eventually began to incorporate elements of crust punk, noise rock, industrial music and death metal.
+Napalm Death are known for the brief durations of their songs.
+Harmony Corruption has been described as a "standard death metal" album.

 The band espouse anarchism, humanism, socialism and animal rights.

-Napalm Death congratulated the president of Indonesia, Joko Widodo, a fan of the band, on their Facebook fan page; however, after the Bali Nine and the Lindsay Sandiford case, he came under fire from the band, as well as many others within the metal scene, after their appeals for clemency were ignored.
+Napalm Death congratulated the Indonesian President Joko Widodo, a fan of the band, on their Facebook page.
+However, the band wrote an open letter asking Widodo to show clemency for Lindsay Sandiford, who was sentenced to death after a drug smuggling conviction in Indonesia.

+Legacy and impact

+Jason Ankeny of AllMusic conferred the title of "the fathers of grindcore" on Napalm Death, contending the band broke ground by pushing heavy metal "into new levels of extremity".
+Jason Birchmeier, also of AllMusic, called Napalm Death "the definitive grindcore band", arguing that the albums Scum and From Enslavement to Obliteration "practically alone" define the genre.

+Napalm Death coined the blast beat terminology for the famous hardcore punk drum technique.
+Dave Vincent of influential death metal band Morbid Angel recalls hearing Napalm Death for the first time: